Jersey City Birth Malpractice Lawyer

 How do I know if my baby’s injury was caused by malpractice or an unavoidable complication?

 Not all injuries are malpractice.
 The key is whether the healthcare provider failed to meet the accepted standard of care.
+Malpractice occurs when medical professionals fail to provide care that meets this accepted standard, resulting in harm.
 We work with medical experts who carefully review the records to determine if negligence played a role.

 Will filing a lawsuit affect my child’s ongoing medical care in Jersey City?